 The Commerce Commission also has information about consumer rights in different languages.

 New Zealand supermarkets are open seven days a week until quite late in the evening.
 As well as food and drink, supermarkets here sell various household items.
 If you are aged 18 or over you can also buy wine and beer in supermarkets.

-Likewise, some petrol stations have basic food and household items.
+- Some petrol stations sell basic food and household items too.

-You can also usually find food from your home country in ethnic grocery stores.
+- You can usually find food from your home country in ethnic grocery stores.

 Where to buy other things

 New Zealanders get around by car, so the larger retailers tend to set up shop on cheaper land on the edge of town.
 They will either have their own store - sometimes a ‘mega store’ - or they will be part of a shopping centre, sitting alongside smaller specialty stores.
 Most New Zealand cities and towns have at least one shopping centre.

 Most retailers are open at least six days a week, from 9:00am to 5pm.
 Weekend hours are sometimes limited in smaller towns.